 Patients usually feel the hip joint pain in front of the pelvis or at the sides.
 Pain that is felt at the back of the pelvis or at the buttocks are not considered hip joint pain.
 This type of pain usually symptom of lower back and spine conditions.

 The cause of hip joint pain and conditions differs for different ages.
-For the elderly, degenerative conditions like arthritis and osteoporosis are the common causes.
-As for the young people, the causes can be categorised into three types:
+For the elderly, degenerative conditions like arthritis and osteoporosis are common causes.
+As for young people, the causes can be categorised into three types:

 - Muscle injuries or ligament inflammation from overexercising or sports injuries